Omidou/Natural-disasters-data-story/index.md

 ### Filtered quotes

 <p>
 To specifically target quotes that are relevant to the subject of natural disasters, only the quotes containing words part of a list of words relevant to the subject are kept, such as 'hurricane', 'earthquake', 'fire', and so on.
-Below is the time distribution of the filtered quotes :
+The time distribution of the filtered quotes is shown below :
 </p>

 <p style="text-align: center"><img src="figures/overall_quote_distribution.png" /><br>Specific distribution of the filtered quotes over time</p>